Understanding the Importance of the Lymphatic System in Mold & Fungal Stress

 Why Aggressive Detox Can Backfire

 Pushing detox too quickly can overwhelm the lymphatic system, leading to increased discomfort or reactivity.
 When toxins are mobilized faster than they can be cleared, symptoms may intensify rather than resolve.
+This is why gentle, paced detox support is essential — especially for individuals navigating mold or fungal recovery, where the lymphatic system plays a significant role.

 How Healing Oasis Supports Lymphatic Flow Gently